phoenix277yt/PearOS-arch/README.md

 PearOS is good but it's base, Debian/Ubuntu is not good enough for what it tries to imitate...
 Arch is the answer and this is a project to port PearOS over to Arch.

+# Post Install
+For things to do and scripts to run after install, go to https://github.com/phoenix277yt/PearOS-arch-extras

 https://www.github.com/phoenix277yt